znmead/awesome-deso/README.md

 # awesome-deso
 A curated list of everything awesome on the Decentralized Social blockchain.

+Find me at diamondapp.com/u/znmead